Assistant Professor, Management of Organizations

 University of California at Berkeley

-Juliana Schroeder researches how people navigate their social worlds: first, how people form inferences about others' mental states and mental capacities and, second, how these inferences influence their interactions.
+Schroeder researches how people navigate their social worlds: first, how people form inferences about others' mental capacities and, second, how these inferences influence their interactions.
+In particular, she studies how language affects the expression of one’s own—and the evaluation of others’—mental capacities.

 Phone: (510) 664-9692